Maria C. Tamargo

 Maria C. Tamargo is a leading Cuban-American scientist in compound semiconductors and materials science.
-She is a professor of chemistry at The City College of New York.
+She is a CUNY Distinguished Professor of Chemistry at The City College of New York.

 Life and education

 Maria Tamargo was born in Baton Rouge, Louisiana, in 1951 to Cuban parents.
 She lived in Havana, Cuba, from 1952 to 1962, at which time she moved with her family to the United States and has lived there ever since.

 Maria Tamargo received her first degree (B.S.) in chemistry from the University of Puerto Rico in 1972.
 She moved to Johns Hopkins University where she completed an M.S. in chemistry in 1974 followed by a Ph.D. in chemistry in 1978.

 She is married to MacRae Maxfield, also a chemist and educator, and has two children, Nicolas and Marcela Maxfield.